s81320/vis/README.md

 * Goalkeepers had no values for field positions.
 Set them to 0
 * No Release Clause: set missing values to 0
+* no club, no value, no overall (score): remove player